Deadlines & Policies

 Disbursements are scheduled for 7 days after the first day of class each semester (or when you have begun courses that are equivalent to at least part-time attendance).
 When your award shows only one semester of eligibility, disbursement will occur at the beginning of the semester and at the mid-point of the semester (refund checks usually are not realized until after the second disbursement).

 Early Disbursements: A continuing student with financial difficulties may request an early disbursement of financial aid funds.
 The disbursement will be made the first Tuesday after the first day of the semester.
 Refund checks usually are not realized until 10 days after the funds have been disbursed.
-To apply for early disbursement, please complete a Request for Early Disbursement of Funds form and return it to the Financial Aid Office.
+To apply for early disbursement, please submit a Request for Early Disbursement of Funds.

 Undergraduate Students receiving Sierra Nevada College financial assistance (i.e., SNC Scholarships, SNC Grants, etc.) are required to be full-time students (12 credits per semester).
 Students who are less than full-time are eligible for reduced federal and state grants (i.e., Pell Grants, Direct Stafford Loans, etc.) and are generally not eligible for Sierra Nevada College aid.